openebs-archive/openebs-docs/docs/casengines.md

 ## Stateful Workload Capabilities

-Storage is an integral part of any application often times, used without realizing that it actually exists.
+Often storage is an integral part of any application, used without realizing that it actually exists.

 Storage can be further decomposed into two distinct layers:
 - Stateful Workloads or the Data Platform Layer - which comprises of SQL/NoSQL Database, Object and Key/Value stores, Message Bus and so forth.
-- Storage engine or Data Engine layer that provides block storage to to the Stateful workloads to persist the data onto the storage devices.
+- Storage engine or Data Engine layer that provides block storage to the Stateful workloads to persist the data onto the storage devices.

 The key features or capabilities provided by the Storage can be classified as:
 - Availability